Saroramath/blog_/blogContent/2020-11-03/index2.md

 ---
 date: "2020-11-03"
-title: "How to deply the Gatsby site to Github pages"
+title: "How to deploy the Gatsby site to Github pages"
 ---

 Gatsby new project <url>